IHE/ITI.SeR/SeR.md

 - A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Policy Decision Point is created.
-The SeR Profile moves the decisions and enforcement into the service layer by grouping decisions with the Authorization Decision Manager and enforcement with the Authorization Decision Verifier.
+The SeR Profile moves the decisions and enforcement into the service layer by grouping decisions with the Authorization Decisions Manager and enforcement with the Authorization Decisions Verifier.

 ## 39.1 SeR Actors, Transactions, and Content Modules